 She serves as president of the Southern Conference on Language Teaching (SCOLT) and is the immediate past president of the South Carolina Foreign Language Teachers Association (SCFLTA).
 She has served as president of the South Carolina chapter of the American Association of Teachers of Spanish and Portuguese, and the chair of the South Carolina Council on Languages.

 Mrs. Lynda Davis

-Lynda's responsibilities include a variety of administrative, clerical and budgetary support services for CTE.
-She provides support and assistance to CTE programs and its mission.
+Lynda's responsibilities include a variety of administrative, clerical and budgetary support services for CETL.
+She provides support and assistance to CETL programs and its mission.

 Lynda graduated from the University of Georgia with a BS in Microbiology and then the Medical College of Georgia with a BS in Medical Technology.
 She maintains her ASCP MT certification as well as Specialty Certification in Hematology.
 Academic and supervisory pursuits led to positions of Assistant Supervisor and Clinical Instructor in Hematology in two large hospital laboratories.
 After leaving the hospital setting, Lynda began leadership roles with several local and state nonprofit organizations.
 Prior to coming to USC Upstate, Lynda worked in Distance Education at Spartanburg Community College and taught for 10 years as a substitute teacher in the district’s schools.
 Lynda’s interest in computers and technology led to her current position.

 Director of Learning Technologies

 The Department of Learning Technology serves to support and guide thoughtful selection, instructional design for, and mindful use of technology to enhance the learning environment by creating and sustaining innovative and interactive programs to support excellence in teaching and learning and student engagement.
 We provide a regular program of face-to-face and online development opportunities and we are available for individual and group consultations and instruction for faculty, staff and students.

 - BSN – Georgia Southwestern College, 1978